SumitTarafder/sumittarafder.github.io/_pages/about.md

   - /about.html
 ---

 Hi 👋, I am a second-year Ph.D. student at [Virginia Tech](https://www.vt.edu) in the [Department of Computer Science](https://cs.vt.edu).
-Before that, I completed my M.Sc. and B.Sc. in Computer Science and Engineering from [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/#/).
+Before that, I completed my M.Sc. and B.Sc. in Computer Science and Engineering from [BUET](https://www.buet.ac.bd/web/#/).

 My research interests are mainly in the fields of Bioinformatics and Computational biology.
 I am enthusiastic about my research and aim to develop my career in the understanding of  molecular elements characteristics in etiology and develop novel methodology as a computational tool to deal with the vast data in genomics and proteomics.